A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Results

-In addition, we calculated the normalized average runtime for a resolution of $1024$ by $1024$ for SPiFOL, using a model that was trained on $64$ by $64$ and evaluated on a microstructure resolution of $1024$ by $1024$ using the power ZSSR in FNO.
-This was compared to an FFT solver processing the same resolution microstructure with a phase contrast of $5$.
-The ratio of times is approximately the same as reported in Table\,\ref{tab:network_cost}.
-While the saved time increases significantly. \\ \\ \textbf{Remark 4:} The computational time of data-driven FNO which is reported in Table\,\ref{tab:network_cost} can be reduced if the batch selection is not done randomly.
-Moreover, by using a more efficient algorithm, the training time of data-driven FNO should be in the same order or slightly less than SPiFOL with FNO architecture. \\ \\ \textbf{Remark 5:} For higher phase-contrast ratios, more efficient FFT-based algorithms are available that can reduce the solver time to match the reported time for lower phase-contrast values.
+For finite elasticity, the 2D SPiFOL model is evaluated against the Newton-based FFT approach proposed by \citet{DEGEUS2017412}.
+The calculation of the FFT solver and the evaluation of SPiFOL are performed on the CPU (Apple M2 Pro) and the mentioned GPU, respectively, to achieve the fastest computation time. \\ \textbf{Remark 6:} For higher phase contrast ratios, more efficient FFT-based algorithms are available that can reduce the solver time to match the reported time for lower phase contrast values.
 However, the computation of the Lippmann-Schwinger operator will become more time-consuming in these cases, see \cite{kabel2014efficient}.